 “Showing my robustness.”
 That should've been the title of the show.
 To go back into your own life story, there is a tern you've used several times — the idea of “viewquakes.”
 What are these?

 That's just a way of talking about an insight that really changes how you think about a wide range of things, that goes to the heart of important things.
 It's the sort of news that's big news, in a fundamental intellectual sense.
 You might think it's trivially the sort of thing that most people would be eager to find, that is, if you have a simple model of intellectuals as people who are trying to understand the world and trying to make sense of things.
 This would be the very best thing you could ever get, that people would treasure these viewquakes, these great insights that really change how they thought.
 Their intellectual history would be composed with those as the high points and the kind of contributions that they might hope to make to the rest of the world.
 They might hope to do something in that direction, and if they could every produce something like a viewquake for others, they might think they would achieve enormous intellectual accomplishment beyond the hope of most people.

-your sense of what most intellectuals are up to or trying to do.
+In fact, people are not very interested in such things, surprisingly.
+That has to help you revise your sense of what most intellectuals are up to or trying to do.